Adityagarg-github/Travelit-Travelling_Made_Easier/README.md

 - **Manage Itineraries**: Create, edit, and manage your travel plans all in one place.
 - **Payments**: Multiple options for making payments.
 - **Travel Guides and Tips**: Access useful travel guides and tips to make the most of your trips.
-- **Admin**: The admin can add/delete/update flights, hotels and packages without writing any code from the Django Admin Panel.
+- **Admin**: The admin can add/delete/update flights, hotels and packages from the Django Admin Panel.

 ## Tech Stack
 - **Front-End**: HTML, CSS, JavaScript